TheTechnobear/SSP/technobear/dual/readme.md

 a is handled by LoadModuleView b & c are handled by ModuleView

-my aim (ideally) would be that LoadModuleView and ModuleView are identical between Trax/Dual therefore the 'functionality' in dual is handled simply by PluginProcessor, PluginEditorVew and DualView
+my aim (ideally) would be that LoadModuleView, ModuleView, Module are identical between Trax/Dual therefore the 'functionality' in dual is handled simply by PluginProcessor, PluginEditorVew and DualView

 note: LoadModuleView/ModuleView do call into PluginProcessor (etc) so the idea is we have a similar interface. and in some cases methods from Trax::PluginProcessor may also be copied (detailed later here)

+the basic approach is that PluginProcessor uses 1 track from Track.h/Track.cpp

 # Copied code and changes

-## ModuleView.h/cpp
-copied

-## LoadModuleVuew.h/cpp
+## identical files

-copied
+these files are just copied from Trax.

+ModuleView.cpp
+ModuleView.h
+LoadModuleView.h
+LoadModuleView.cpp
+ModuleView.h
+ModuleView.cpp

-## Module.h/cpp
+## Track.h/Track.cpp

-copied
+this originates from Trax
+however, Ive stripped out all references to connections/wires/matrix as these are 'hardcoded' to the inputs/otuputs of the dual module